-Through the corridor and into this charming, quiet courtyard with warm tan adobe walls and clean white painted woodwork.
-Centered is the original well.
+Through the entrance corridor and into this charming, quiet courtyard with tan adobe walls and clean white painted woodwork, we immediately felt warm and welcomed.

-Dining in an intimate, historic courtyard like this on a gorgeous seventy-five degree Santa Fe day … everything instantly feels like a special occasion.
+Dining in an intimate, historic courtyard like this — everything instantly feels like a special occasion.
 A cool breeze sauntered through, the sun sparkled on us through the trees.
 We agreed there was no other place in the world we needed to be than right there.

-Here we have the Chipotle Margarita … a perfectly balanced cocktail to start … with citrusy and chile layered flavors and just enough heat to touch the back of your throat.
-Owners Bobby Morean and Judy Ebbinghaus were kind enough to share the recipe:
+Here we have the famous Santacafe Chipotle Margarita.
+A perfectly balanced cocktail with citrusy chile layered flavors and just enough heat to touch the back of your throat.
+Owners Bobby Morean and Judy Ebbinghaus were kind enough to share the recipe.
+You must try this! …

 Salt and Lime zest the rim